-Some originators and banks have inappropriately accounted for the transfer of the loan from the originator to the bank under these programs as purchase/sales rather than secured financings as required by FASB Accounting Standards Codification (ASC) 860, Transfers and Servicing, if the criteria for sales treatment are not met.
-As a result of this inappropriate accounting treatment, the Comptroller of the Currency, Administrator of National Banks, recently issued a Supervisory Memorandum on this topic.
+Some originators and banks have inappropriately accounted for the transfer of the loan from the originator to the bank under these programs as a purchase/sale rather than secured financings as required by the Financial Accounting Standards Board’s Accounting Standards Codification (ASC) Topic 860, Transfers and Servicing, if the criteria for sales treatment are not met.
+As a result of this inappropriate accounting treatment, the Comptroller of the Currency, Administrator of National Banks, issued a Supervisory Memorandum on this topic.

 If the transferred portion of the financial asset meets the definition of a participating interest, or if the transaction represents a transfer of an entire financial asset, the next step is to determine whether each of the three conditions of ASC 860-10-40-5 have been met to demonstrate that the transferor (the originator in this case) has surrendered control over the transferred loan and therefore met the requirements for sales treatment.

 |The loan is isolated from the originator, and placed beyond the reach of the originator even in bankruptcy or other receivership.||It is normally necessary for the parties to obtain a legal opinion to determine if legal isolation occurs.|

 |The bank has the right to pledge or exchange the loan it received, and no condition constrains the bank from taking advantage of its right to pledge or exchange the loan and provides more than a trivial benefit to the originator.||The existence of the prearranged takeout commitment generally causes the arrangement to fail this criterion as it constrains the bank and provides more than a trivial benefit to the originator.|